Tayyaba19/Multi-Chatbot-Creation-Platform/Readm.md

 - Input validation
 - File size and type validation

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## ⚠️ Limitations
 - Maximum file size of 5MB
 - Requires OpenAI API key